JagJones/CHICKEN_SCRATCH_CAFE/README.md

 - [ ] Add CSS to have links change color after viewing a pg. *(Had this feature working previously but it was very fragile.)*
 - [ ] There's some shapes I want to add behind the images on each pg.
 As of 7/28 I could make the shapes and get them in the correct spot but couldn't get them behind the images.
 - [ ] Need to resize all images.

+### UPDATES MADE AFTER 8/20 ###
+- Fixed nav to stay open for largest media query.
+*However, the nav can disappear.
+To fix this the window has to be made  smaller then open the nav using the button.